harshmakwanara1/Auth_backend/Readme.md

-# This is just practice project for use authentication.
+# This is just practice project for user register and authentication.